 Brown adipose tissue protein content and thermogenic capacity (assessed from purine nucleotide binding to isolated mitochondria) were greater than control values in sucrose-fed and protein-deficient animals, and the greatest levels of activity were seen in low protein–fed rats with a high fat intake.

 Why greater in the high fat versus the high carb?
 Because dietary carbs result in a direct feed of glucose to the brain so there is more protection from catabolism due to the higher insulin stimulation.
 Dietary fat doesn’t stimulate insulin as much and in contrast requires the dissociation of the fatty acids from the glycerol backbone so that the glycerol can serve as a gluconeogenic source.
 But what to do with that abundance of free fatty acids?
 Get rid of them via thermogenesis.
-With a low protein-high fat diet you need a higher level of fat metabolism to get the same level of protection from amino acid catabolism.
+With a low protein-high fat diet you need a higher level of fat metabolism to get to an equal level of protection from amino acid catabolism.

 The thermic effect seems to be double that from the control group.